PPPDUD/pookynet/README.md

 # pookynet
-The Stable Diffusion LoRA for making AI slop of my cat.
+The Stable Diffusion LoRA for making AI slop of my cat, Orion (affectionately called _Pooky_).
 This repository includes configuration data and the base dataset; the Releases tab has finished LoRA adapters for SD1.4.

 ## Samples
 These are just a couple examples of images created by PookyNET with the prompt `a cat`; for a more complete set of samples, view the `samples/` directory.